camunda-community-hub/micronaut-camunda-platform-7/micronaut-camunda-bpm-example/README.md

 The following HTTP endpoints have been implemented as examples:
 * `GET http://localhost:8080/example/name` will return "default" as the name of the default process engine.
 * `GET http://localhost:8080/example/definitions` will return "HelloWorld" as the currently deployed process model.
+* `POST http://localhost:8080/example/onboarding/cancel/OnStartup` can be called to cancel an Onboarding instance by the business key "OnStartup".
+Further calls will fail (unless a new process instance is created manually via the Tasklist with the menu item "Start process").

 ## Persistent Database